meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 #### @meilisearch/instant-meilisearch playgrounds

-To test directly your changes in `instant-meilisearch`, you can run the following playgrounds:
+To test directly your changes in `@meilisearch/instant-meilisearch`, you can run the following playgrounds:

 `Vue 3`
 ```bash